rapid7/insightconnect-workflows/workflows/Block_Host_with_Fortinet_Firewall_from_Slack/help.md

 A optional whitelist can be added to the Fortigate Add Host to be Blocked action.
 To add this list add IP's or domains in the following format `["198.51.100.100", "example.com", "198.51.100.1"]`

-By default this workflow will automatically skip blocking private IP addresses, if you’d like to block these as well, set `Skip RFC 1918` option to false in the Add Host to be Blocked step
+By default, this workflow will automatically skip blocking private IP addresses, if you’d like to block these as well, set `Skip RFC 1918` option to false in the "Add Host to be Blocked" step.

 ### Usage